fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 ### Key scenarios for memory usage

-Overall memory usage depends considerably on scenario,phase and configuration.
+Overall memory usage depends considerably on scenario, phase and configuration.
 Some key scenarios are:
 * Overall memory usage of an instance of Visual Studio or another editing environment when editing F# projects
 * Overall memory usage of the Visual F# Power Tools in Visual Studio when editing and refactoring F# projects
 * Memory usage and throughput of the F# compiler fsc.exe